puppetlabs/puppetdb/documentation/api/query/v4/index.markdown

 This will return any known entity based on the required `query` field.
 Unlike other endpoints, the [entity][entities] must be supplied using a query with the [`from`][from] operator or a [PQL][pql] query string.

+Like all other PDB query endpoints, query results from the root query endpoint will be restricted to active nodes by default.
+To target only inactive nodes, you can specify `node_state = 'inactive'`; for all both active and inactive, use `node_state = 'any'`.

 ### URL parameters